GreenBlitz/scouting/README.md

   --port PORT
 ```
 e.g. `python insertData.py db_dumps/currentDump.p`
+## Shutting Down the system
+Simply press Ctrl^C to allow all the machines to terminate gracefully.
+If you run `sudo docker-compose up` again in the same directory you will find that all of your data is safe :D
+When you truly wish to delete your data completely and remove all of the virtual machines created by the system run: `sudo docker-compose down`
+This is very dangerous as it deletes your entire databasee in just under 5 seconds.
+Be careful.
 ## Youtube Record Stream Script Instructions
 ### Prerequisites
 1. To download the youtube-dl tool run `sudo ./get-youtube-dl.sh`